Interventional Cardiology Fellowship

 Our catheterization laboratory averages about 1200 interventional procedures each year.
 Fellows participate in pre-procedural planning, including the indications for the procedure and the selection of the appropriate procedure or instruments as well as perform the critical technical manipulations of the procedure.

 Twelve months are devoted entirely for inpatient and outpatient clinical experiences.
 Specifically, our fellows achieve exposure and competency in the following areas:

-- Adult Congenital Heart Disease including Percutaneous ASD, PFO, PDA and VSD closures
+- Adult congenital heart disease including PFO, ASD, PDA and VSD closure

 The Division of Cardiology has a weekly clinical and research conference.
 The interventional cardiology fellow is expected to present clinical cases and recent literature.

 The Department of Medicine at Northwestern University seeks to attract inquisitive, motivated residents and fellows and is committed to providing them with every opportunity for success.
 The greatest challenges facing the medical field are complex, and addressing them will require a diverse body of physicians and researchers who can work collaboratively.
 Northwestern offers unparalleled training and research opportunities and encourages fellowship applications from those who seek to become future leaders in the subspecialties of medicine.
 We are committed to and inspired by a diverse and inclusive work environment that allows each trainee to achieve their personal goals.